I got a Section 21 notice — what happens now?

 There are also things that can make even a pre-May 2026 notice invalid: your deposit not being protected in a government scheme; your landlord not providing a gas safety certificate or EPC; the notice being on the wrong form (must be Form 6A).
 Any of these flaws can be used to challenge it.

 Do not assume you must leave.
-Your next step: Get the notice checked for free by Shelter's legal team — they spot legal flaws that can invalidate notices — or Citizens Advice housing advisors before you do anything.
+Get the notice checked for free at shelter.org.uk or citizensadvice.org.uk before you do anything.

 More than a Section 21 question?